ista-vamos/QuAK/experiments/README.md

 docker run --rm -ti -v "$(pwd)/results":/opt/quak/experiments/results quak ./run-all.sh
 ```

+All results of the experiments are stored into the directory `results/`.
-Or you can run the experiments one by one by issuing the following commands:
+You can also run the experiments one by one by issuing the following commands:

 ```
 # run the inclusion experiments (Figure 2 and Figure 3)